The Friends of the Wild Flower Garden

 Dorothy was a founding Director of the Friends of the Wild Flower Garden in 1952 and remained on the Board until 1964 after which she was an ex-officio honorary director until 1976.
 During her tenure she was vice-president from 1952 until the death of Clinton Odell in June 1958, when she became president, serving in that role until January 1962.

 In 1974 Friends President Cay Faragher received a letter from Dorothy and she informed the Friends as follows:

 In 1978, when she was 84, the Friends were still receiving donations from her from California.
 That is the last record we have of her.
-Her papers are included with her husbands at the Newberry Library in Chicago.
+She passed away on June 14, 1980 at age 86 in a hospital in nearby San Leandro CA. Her papers are included with her husbands at the Newberry Library in Chicago.

 He suffered from polio as a child, and later helped found the Sister Kenny Institute, which did pioneering work in the rehabilitation of polio victims and those with other disabling conditions.

 Mr. Dayton, was a 1937 graduate of Yale University, joined Dayton's Department Stores as a stockboy shortly after graduation.
 He held positions as buyer, merchandising manager and general manager, and in 1950 was named president.
 In 1960 he was elected chief executive officer and when he retired in 1968 he was chairman of the board.

 He was a member of the National Alliance of Businessmen, the Urban Coalition and the Metropolitan Council.